ska-sa/spead2/doc/tutorial/tut-1-spead-intro.rst

 SPEAD is a message-based protocol, where the messages are called :dfn:`heaps`.
 A sequence of heaps all sent to the same receiver is called a :dfn:`stream`.
+Heaps may be very large, so to facilitate transmission over protocols (such as UDP) that have a limited message size, heaps may be fragmented into multiple :dfn:`packets`.
+The receiver collects all the packets that belong to the same heap and reassembles them.

 Each heap contains a number of :dfn:`items`.
 Each item has

 - a :dfn:`name`, which is a short string that can be used to look up the item.